 Having a BU e-mail account is required in order to use the Faculty Link—which allows faculty to access student records.
 This website contains useful information pertaining to class schedules, class lists, textbook information, and final exam schedules.
 A BU login name and valid password are required in order to access the Faculty Link.

 Registration in prison programs can be more complex than registration on a campus.
 Computerized class lists may contain errors that are hard to correct when grades are due, and are even more difficult to repair after the semester is complete.

 In the middle of the semester, we require that you check your class lists on the Faculty Link.
 You may note that some students in your class are not listed, while others are listed but not present in your class.
-It is important that you take a moment to report any discrepancies to Dr. Cadigan or Dr. Drew.
+It is important that you take a moment to report any discrepancies to Dr. Rousseau or Jim Matesanz.
 They will ensure that these errors are corrected.